 and a review for you website once I get it installed properly.

-Hi Jim, I put in the fuel pump two weekends ago and it solved all the flow problems!
+Hi Hamish, I put in the timer/pump system two weekends ago and it solved all the flow problems!

 No more variable flow rates as the sun heats the oil tank, and good flow into the burner bowl all the time now - I used a timer and have found that a rate of "on for one second, off for two" is best

 It works so well I can turn it on in the morning and leave it all day with no adjustment at all - brilliant!